 From the Duomo Square, take the metro back to the train station in time for your next departure.

-If you have any questions about how to plan this day trip or spend one day in Milan, let us know in the comment section below.
+If you have any questions about how to plan your Milan day trip, let us know in the comment section below.

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.